-- Four NIC functions

-- Three NIC functions and an iSCSI function

-- Three NIC functions and an FCoE function

-- Note: UMC is only supported on Emulex OneConnect OCe11100-series and OCe14000-series adapters.
-However, it is possible to use older OCe10100-series adapters with a UMC-enabled OCe11100-series or OCe14000-series adapter in the same server.
+Note: UMC is only supported on Emulex OneConnect OCe11100-series UCNAs.
+However, it is possible to use older OCe10100-series adapters with a UMC-enabled OCe11100-series adapter in the same server.

 Bandwidths for each function can be specified as a percentage of the full 10 Gb/s for the adapter port.